 A National Police Clearance is an important document that helps organisations make prudent employment decisions during recruitments.
 It also aids agencies to adjudge an individual's character during licensing, admission, contract awarding, and co.

-Australian residents seeking paid or volunteer roles especially in sensitive positions may require an updated Australian police check.
+Australian residents seeking paid roles especially in sensitive positions may require an updated Australian police check.